 NOTE: Language authorizing mail ballots or electronic voting is optional and can be deleted if local does not wish to use these methods.

 Section 4.
-Officers and delegates and delegates shall take office September 1, following their election.
+Officers and delegates shall take office September 1, following their election.
 Terms of office shall be two (2) years with the right of succession.

 Section 5.
-The names of all officers and delegates and delegates and their addresses shall be filed by the Association’s Secretary (or Secretary/Treasurer) with headquarters in Harrisburg and with the UniServ Representative immediately upon their election.
+The names of all officers and delegates and their addresses shall be filed by the Association’s Secretary (or Secretary/Treasurer) with headquarters in Harrisburg and with the UniServ Representative immediately upon their election.

 Section 6.
-Successor delegates to fill possible vacancies in delegate positions must be elected at the same time delegates are elected or by special election.
+The committee on elections shall determine the timeline and procedure for accepting nominations for all delegate positions, subject to the approval of the Executive Committee.
+Members shall vote for delegates by secret ballot in accordance with procedures developed by the committee on elections and approved by the Executive Committee.
+Elections may instead be conducted through mail ballot or a secure electronic platform, subject to the Executive Committee’s approval and adoption of appropriate procedures.
+Delegates shall take office September 1 following their election for a term of two (2) years.
+Alternate delegates to fill possible vacancies in delegate positions must be elected at the same time delegates are elected or by special election.
+The names of delegates and alternate delegates shall be filed by the Association’s Secretary (or Secretary/Treasurer) with headquarters in Harrisburg immediately upon their election.

 ARTICLE VI: DUTIES AND POWERS OF OFFICERS